 How long it stays in place depends on the size of the particles and the texture of the soil, Page-Dumroese said.
 Farm practices like tillage might disturb it, too.
 And because the particles hold onto nitrogen, there is a limit to how much can be applied to the soil before the biochar competes with the plants for nutrients.

-However, those estimations are based on the production of between 63 and 188 million metric tons of biochar globally, and production capacity as a major limitation.
+However, those estimations are based on the production of between 63 and 188 million metric tons of biochar globally, and production capacity is a major limitation.

-Statistics about the size of U.S. biochar industry are hard to come by, but Miles, head of USBI estimates that there are about 150 commercial producers in the country, creating between 70,000 and 100,000 tons per year—a drop in the bucket of the 63 million tons needed.
+Statistics about the size of the U.S. biochar industry are hard to come by, but Miles, head of USBI, estimates that there are about 150 commercial producers in the country, creating between 70,000 and 100,000 tons per year—a drop in the bucket of the 63 million tons needed.